Search or browse our frequently asked questions below

 It is a more balanced and transparent system for consumers who already have a good credit history, as well as those who previously had trouble meeting their financial commitments – as it may enable them to access quality credit where they may not have been able to previously.

 With more complete credit bureau information and monthly updates, having a credit profile and showing good credit behaviour will become important in accessing credit at the best price.

 A good credit history generally makes a person more attractive to credit providers.
 Under CCR, individuals will be able to show recent good credit behaviour by making credit repayments on time.
 For those who are sometimes late paying a mortgage, credit card or personal loan, now is the time to be proactive, pay bills on time and adopt good financial habits.
 Here are some practical tips:

-Prior to Comprehensive Credit Reporting (CCR), if you didn't pay a bill and were more than 60 days' late, a default may be listed on your credit report.
+Prior to Comprehensive Credit Reporting (CCR), if you didn't pay a bill and were more than 60 days late, a default could be listed on your credit report.
 This black mark (which stays on your credit report for five years) can result in you being declined for credit, or an inability for you to access quality credit and get the best rate.